 Information Sessions

-The Restore Clinic is pleased to be offering free education sessions!
+The Restore Clinic is pleased to be offering antenatal and postnatal education sessions which will be held on the first Monday every second month.

 Please call for more information and to book in!